dylanaraps/pure-bash-bible/README.md

 done
 ```

-## Loop over an array with an index.
+## Loop over an array with an index

 ```shell
 arr=(apples oranges tomatoes)